Something for the Weekend: Neurodiversity and the skills gap:

 Despite what people tell me, Excel and calculators haven’t solved my problems with dyscalculia, but mobile phone address books with saved numbers and shareable contacts have prevented many misdials on my part – and put an end to the embarrassment of consistently giving people my own contact details with the numbers written in the wrong order.

-Workplace technology can help with other types of neurodiversity too.
-Noise cancelling headphones and silent keyboards can be a gamechanger for those with noise sensitivity but wearing headphones in the office was historically seen as rude.
+Workplace technology can also help with other types of neurodiversity.
+Noise-canceling headphones and silent keyboards can be game-changers for those with noise sensitivity, but wearing headphones in the office was historically seen as rude.
 Hybrid working practices and online collaboration have changed this.

 Working from home has helped